top of page

 Hi, I'm Mary

 My style of yoga is fun and accessible to all ages and abilities.
 I teach a blend of classic Hatha, flowing Dru sequences (think Tai Chi meets yoga) and Yin inspired stretches.
 Groups are small (usually between 8 to 12 students) with chairs and blocks available to adapt poses.
-Venues are chosen for access to outdoor space (the RAFA has its own garden and is situated directly opposite a park while Thames Chase is surrounded by forest and interesting nature walks).
+Venues are chosen for access to outdoor space (the RAFA has its own garden and is situated directly opposite a park while Thames Chase is surrounded by forest and interesting nature walks and even HASWA opens out to a green space behind the centre).

-I recently stepped back from my "day" job teaching ESOL (English to Speakers of Other Languages) to focus on building the Body and Soul yoga community.
-However, for non native English speakers, I am about to launch ESOL Yoga, combining my passion for yoga with language teaching.
+After lockdown I retired from my "day" job teaching ESOL (English to Speakers of Other Languages) to focus on building the Body and Soul yoga community.
+However, for non native English speakers, I am developing an ESOL Yoga programme combining my passion for yoga with language teaching.

-When I'm not practising yoga I enjoy cuddles with my cat, spending time with my family and watching "Mind your Language" on YouTube.
+When I'm not practising yoga I enjoy cuddles with Bob, the "Cockney Cat", spending time with my family and watching "Mind your Language" on YouTube.

 Mary